airr-community/ogrdbstats/README.md

     a corresponding sequence in the reference file or the inferred novel alleles file.
 Unmutated counts will not be provided for these sequences.
+  - Some statistics determined by OGRDBSTATS require access to all known germline sequences, not just those in the personalised genotype.
+For accurate results, the set of sequences in this file should be complete.

 #### READ\_FILE - A tab-separated file containing the annotated reads used to infer the genotype, in MiAIRR, CHANGEO or IgDiscover format.